 The 'Education and Philosophy in Conversation' (EPiC) project is based at Queen’s University, where its activities are organized by Professors of Philosophy David Bakhurst and Professor Paul Fairfield.
 EPiC is concerned with examining the nature of conversation as a mode of human interaction and mutual engagement, and to explore its educational significance as a distinctive medium for teaching and learning.
 Questions addressed include the logic and norms of conversation, conversational virtues, shared and collective intentionality and knowledge of other minds, the epistemology of testimony, mutual understanding and the meeting of minds, modes of teaching and learning, and the scope and limits of new learning technologies.
 Information about EPiC’s research, events and members can be found at the button below.

 The Department of Philosophy at Queen's University is recognized internationally for its research excellence in political philosophy and cognate fields like normative ethics, applied ethics (especially animal ethics and bioethics) and legal philosophy.
 Faculty working in these areas teach in the M.A. in Political and Legal Thought (PLT) program, offered by Philosophy, Political Studies, and Law.
-They include Canada's Research Chairs in Political Philosophy (Will Kymlicka) and the Philosophy of Law (Grégoire Webber).
-A number of the Department's faculty are also fellows of Queen's Centre for the Study of Democracy and Diversity, whose director is Professor Margaret Moore (Political Studies, Philosophy).
+They include Ontario’s Research Chair in Bioethics (Udo Schüklenk) and Canada's Research Chairs in Political Philosophy (Will Kymlicka) and the Philosophy of Law (Grégoire Webber).
+A number of the Department's faculty are also fellows of Queen's Centre for the Study of Democracy and Diversity, whose director is Margaret Moore.

 Among the Department's initiatives in political, moral, and legal philosophy are (with Law and Political Studies) the Colloquium in Legal and Political Philosophy and the Political Philosophy Reading Group (PPRG).
-The Colloquium meets six times in the Fall semester to discuss recent papers by leading scholars in political, legal, and moral philosophy.
-The PPRG meets roughly every two weeks in the Fall and Winter semesters to discuss new and working papers by internal and visiting faculty and graduate students, also in political, legal, and moral philosophy.
+The Colloquium meets six times in the Fall semester to discuss working papers by leading scholars in political, legal and moral philosophy.
+The PPRG meets roughly every two weeks in at least the Fall and Winter semesters to discuss new and working papers in political, legal and moral philosophy with the papers' authors.

 Will Kymlicka, Professor and Canada's Research Chair in Political Philosophy at Queen's University, is co-director, with Irene Bloemraad (sociology, UC Berkeley), of a new multi-year program on Boundaries, Membership and Belonging, funded by the Canadian Institute for Advanced Research.
 The program brings together leading social scientists and political and legal theorists from around the world to explore how the boundaries of social and political membership are drawn in the contemporary world, and whether we can re-draw these boundaries in a way that is more inclusive without losing solidarity and the possibility of collective action.
 All societies distinguish members from non-members.
 Indeed, evolutionary biology and psychology suggest that humans are predisposed to distinguish “us” from “them,” and the process can lead to increased trust and cooperation towards members.
 But it can also lead to prejudice, suspicion and injustice towards non-members.
 The Boundaries, Membership & Belonging program brings together normative theorists and empirical social scientists to make sense of membership politics, particularly at the national level: to explore how claims to national membership are made and contested, how the circle of national membership expands and contracts over time, how ideas of national belonging are mobilized, and how feelings of national membership relate to more universalist or cosmopolitan identities and claims.
 In short: why membership matters in a globalizing world.